donghyuka/DeepRM/docs/source/index.md

 * **Genome4me, Inc., Seoul, Republic of Korea**

-This repository is maintained by the following authors:
-* Hyeonseo Hwang

 ## 🏛️ Acknowledgements
 This study was supported by the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT, Republic of Korea (MSIT) (RS-2019-NR037866, RS-2020-NR049252, RS-2020-NR049538, and RS-2022-NR067483), by a grant of Korean ARPA-H Project through the Korea Health Industry Development Institute (KHIDI), funded by the Ministry of Health & Welfare, Republic of Korea (RS-2025-25422732), by Artificial Intelligence Industrial Convergence Cluster Development Project funded by MSIT and Gwangju Metropolitan City, by National IT Industry Promotion Agency (NIPA) funded by MSIT, and by Korea Research Environment Open Network (KREONET) managed and operated by Korea Institute of Science and Technology Information (KISTI).